ch007m/home-devices/volumio.md

 - Select from the library `YouTube Data API v3` and click on the button `Enable`
   ![](images/enable_youtube_service.png?raw=true)

-- From the left menu, click on the `Credentials` button and select from the popup list - `Api Keys`
+- From the left menu, click on the `Credentials` button and select from the popup list - `Api Key`
   ![](images/popup_credentials.png?raw=true)

 - An api key will be generated as showed hereafter

   ![](images/api_key_created.png?raw=true)

-- Within the screen listing the different key, select the one which has been created and rename it to `volumio`
+- Within the screen listing the different `credentials`, select the one which has been created and rename it to `volumio`
   ![](images/edit_api_key.png?raw=true)

 - From the left menu, click on the `Credentials` button and `OAuthClient ID` from the popup list